IMF API with Python: Practical Examples

 USA NGDP_RPCH: actuals through 2024

 With this boundary, you can split any WEO series into historical data and forecasts programmatically—no hard-coding of dates needed.
-About 19 countries (including India, Egypt, and Ethiopia) use fiscal years in the format FY2023/24; the first year is the conventional cutoff.
+Some countries (including India, Egypt, and Ethiopia) use fiscal years in the format FY2023/24; the first year is the conventional cutoff.

 To explore how WEO forecasts have evolved across editions, see the WEO Forecast Tracker.